kurtjd/jaxe/README.md

 `-4` Allow big sprites to be drawn in LO-RES mode
 `-5` Clear display when 00FE/00FF execute
 `-6` Allow sprite wrapping
-`-7` Allow collision enumeration
+`-7` Disable collision enumeration
-`-8` Allow collision check with bottom of screen
+`-8` Disable collision check with bottom of screen

 ## Controls